SimonGomezUniv/doc/td_oauth2.md

 ## Step 2 : intiate the OpenID provider

-create a new nodejs app
+update your auth microservice app

 ensure that the autorize URL is working :
 - it should control the client ID : wrong clientid => error